todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/Software_Installation_Instructions.md

 4. Locate the file path of the apache-maven folder using command: `pwd`
 5. Using that file path, run this command in your BASE working directory: `export PATH=/Users/daniilabbruzzese/Documents/Senior\ Year/DSCI\ 550/assignment\ 2/DSCI550-PixstoryMediaExtractionAndAnalysis/apache-maven-3.9.1/bin:$PATH`
 6. Check that MVN is installed using command: `mvn -v`
+    - In the lucene-geo-gazetteer, check that mvn is installed with command: `../apache-maven-3.9.1/bin/mvn -v`

 > Todd's Path Command for Step 5: export PATH=/Users/toddgavin/Desktop/USC Classes/DSCI550 - Data Science at Scale/Assignment #2/GitHub/DSCI550-PixstoryMediaExtractionAndAnalysis/apache-maven-3.9.1/bin:$PATH